bugcrowd/templates/templates/server_security_misconfiguration/insecure_ssl/lack_of_forward_secrecy/template.md

 Provide a full Proof of Concept here.
 -->

 A malicious attacker can leverage this information to break the chain of trust between a client and a server, forward secrecy uses temporary keys for the exchange of information between two parties.
-If a server's private key is compromised the session will still be secure as it uses ephemeral keys for the exchange.
+If a server's private key is compromised the session is still secure as it uses ephemeral keys for the exchange.
 If forward secrecy is not used, these security guarantees will rely solely on a public and private key interaction.
 A malicious attacker will only require a private key to decrypt the data in transit.